Here, we try to answer some of the common questions we get asked.

 Q. Is there accessible toilets for disabled visitors on the site?

 A. There are a number of male and female accessible toilets around the site for disabled visitors.
-For 2018 we have are pleased to announce that Pamiloo will be in attendance during both days.
+We are pleased to announce that Pamiloo will be in attendance during both days.
 Pamiloo is suitable for people with complex needs who need specialised equipment and additional space.